Vreath-core/vreath-cli/README.md

 ### Terminal1
 `vreath demo 1`
 Node 1 begins to run.
-It plays a validator, miner and the genesis-peer.
+It is a validator, miner and the genesis-peer.

 ### Terminal2
 `vreath demo 2`
 Node 2 begins to run.
-It plays a miner.
+It is a miner.

 ### Terminal3
 `vreath demo 3`
 Node 3 begins to run.
-It plays a miner.
+It is a miner.

 ### Terminal4
 `vreath demo 4`
 Node 4 begins to run.
-It plays a validator and miner.
+It is a validator and miner.

 ## License